 Antonio Cerino has never been able to hear and he can only speak a few words.
-He was born in 1966 with a condition called spastic paraplegia.
-At the time there were no schools or support networks for people with his condition, so he was forced to learn everything from the streets.
-Cerino has never been able to hear, but he learned to read lips at an early age and can understand everything.
-He can only speak a few words, but despite this, everyone in town stops to speak with him, and he answers with a big smile and monosyllabic utterance.
+He was born in 1966 with a condition called spastic paraplegia, at a time when there were no schools or support networks for people like him.
+Despite this, Cerino is a local idol.
+He spends all day wondering Bari’s streets.
+Everyone stops to chat with him, and he answers with a big smile and monosyllabic utterance.
 ‘Cerino’ means matchstick.
 Even if some people think he slightly resembles one, what looks like a nickname is his actual surname.
 Cerino is the most obsessive supporter of Bari's football team and always has a VIP seat reserved for the game.
-Cerino is also known for his elegant sense of style.
+He is also known for his elegant sense of style.
 Every day, he dresses impeccably with bright ties, jackets with pocket squares and cufflinks.
 His government disability allowance was cut for more than year due to a bureaucratic error.

 Giuseppe Abbatescianni is known around town as Pino.
 After losing his job a few years ago he lived in a tent for an entire winter.
 He refuses to live in a government shelter “full of lunatics and moribunds”, he says.
 So he built himself this hut at the entrance of Bari’s beach called Pane e Pomodoro, ‘Bread and Tomato’.
 He stole some wood from a local construction site, then he got hold of some stone bases from the beach umbrellas, which he recycled as door steps.
 He then modified his chair, cutting the back legs, to hold his diabetes-influenced weight.
 He calls his hut “House of Dignity” and painted its slogan in big letters, so that both passing drivers and sunbathers can read it.
 He demands ‘city income support’, a service of his own creation.
 He wrote to both the Pope and the UN about his case.
 Although all his demands have been rejected, he is unconcerned by the numerous eviction notes delivered from the local administration.
 He does not have a letter box.

-Mariolina lo Russo is the 92-year-old daughter of an Italian coffee tycoon.
+Mariellina Lorusso Cipparoli is the 97-year-old daughter of an Italian coffee tycoon.
 When she was young, she would drive through Puglia’s farmland to look for rare collectables.
 When asked what her favorite piece was, she answered that unfortunately she will never be able to have it, because it is located in Bari’s cemetery.
-He was a housekeeper who risked his life to protect young Mariolina in a dangerous situation.
+He was a housekeeper who risked his life to protect young Mariellina in a dangerous situation.
 “He was a unique piece”, she said.
-She recently completed a collection of 400 horses that she keeps in the salon of her palace.
+At 92, she completed a collection of 400 horses that she keeps in the salon of her palace.
 She has never ridden one.

 Pinuccio is the only man in the South of Italy who knows how to drive a steam locomotive.
 The Italian government has hired him to teach a handful of railroad engineers, so this precious knowledge isn’t lost.
 He drove one for nearly two decades, and when he was alone on the track, the engine pumping behind him, he cried for joy.
 He is convinced that true love is knowing all the mechanisms of your loved one.
 Once they dismantled an engine to observe its components, but found an empty container to which they could not attribute any function.
 Pinuccio eventually discovered that the box was carved into the engine for smuggling during wartime.

 Rinaldo used to be a floor polisher, but when ceramics invaded the paving market, his job became obsolete.
 Now he sings in Via Sparano, Bari’s main shopping district, hoping to collect some coins.
 He used to supplement his meager income by fishing for octopus.
 Unfortunately, he no longer owns a car, so he can’t make it to the sea.
 He lives with his mother in the old city, and they both survive off her pension.
-Rinaldo hopes she won’t die before his own retirement age, which is six years from now.
+Rinaldo hopes she won’t die before his own retirement age: he still has six years to go.
 Although he often forgets lyrics, he isn’t convinced by most of the famous singers that made it big; he thinks that the business is distorted.
 Most of Bari’s citizens don’t share their wealth with Rinaldo, “yet they do have money to give” - he says.
 He recently checked the going rate of Octopus at the fishmonger, it has almost doubled.

 Rosanna is the daughter of Elisabetta Iusco De Liso, known as Betta, Bari’s first fashion stylist.
 In 1936, despite Bari’s patriarchal nature, her mother Betta opened a clothing boutique on a unpaved side road.
-Betta became the local Coco Chanel, and turned the little shop into a mecca for all the well dressed women of the region: when she changed the display of her shop window, the news would spread through town like wildfire, and her style was copied by most of Puglia’s competing boutiques.
+Betta became the local Coco Chanel, and turned the little shop into a mecca for all the well dressed women of the region.
+As soon as she would update her shop window display, the news would spread through town like wildfire, and her taste would be copied by most of Puglia’s competing boutiques.
 With 5 children and a surprised husband, Betta became the bread winner of her family- and of many poor families she helped in secret.
 Even today, Rosanna gets stopped in the street by strangers that thank her for her mother’s support.
 Rosanna writes poems about her mother, and explains that she feels her guidance even now that she is gone.
 When Betta first started, in 1936, the bank’s clerk hesitated to open an account in her name, assuming she was disposing of her husband’s money.
 A few years later, her husband would be known as ‘Mr Betta’.